PR2023

 The motorcycle ride will again be riding the c.109 mile to Blakeney as frequented so often by Phil and Jane on his bike.

 We advise all motorcycles to brim their tanks before arriving.
 For those not familiar with the area, the nearest petrol station is Stone Cross, Downham Market, PE380AD to the north of Southery or BP, Littleport, CB61JJ if coming from the south.
+There is a fuel stop at Wells Next The Sea just after our half time stop at Blakeney for those bikes that just can't get enough petrol.

 The ride will be marshalled by riders in orange high-vis and will follow a fairly simple main road ride to Blakeney via Mundford and Swaffham, stopping at Blakeney where the burger van will [hopefully] be prepared for our arrival for a 40min stop.
-The half way fuel stop is at Wells-Next-The-Sea which will be on our return leg shortly after departing Blakeney.

 The return leg will be almost the same as previous years routes via Wells-next-the-Sea, turning left after Holkham Hall estate, through Burnham Market to Docking, left on to the B1153 toward Bircham Newton, then Fitcham, Grimston, Gayton, East Walton, Narborough and then pick up the Swaffham Road near RAF Marham and back to Southery - however this may be subject to change if there are any unforeseen roadworks, etc. All being well, motorcycles will be entering the northern entrance to the village at roughly 4.30pm and will escort the cyclists the last few hundred yards back to the pub.